Matty Mullins: Musical influences

 He stated being influenced by bands like Every Time I Die, Architects, Bring Me the Horizon and Asking Alexandria.

 Mullins is the main songwriter for Memphis May Fire.
 His lyrics often deal with personal experiences, both as a person and a musician, and his Christian faith.

 Mullins wrote "Prove Me Right" about the band's former label, Trustkill Records, and is a critique on the younger music industry.

 Personal life

 In 2016, Mullins launched a men's grooming brand: On Point Pomade.
-He is active with his wife's, Brittany, peer-to-peer mentoring nonprofit, Beneath the Skin.
+He is active with his wife Brittany's peer-to-peer mentoring nonprofit, Beneath the Skin.